Wigner entropy conjecture and the interference formula in quantum phase space: Discussion and conclusion

 \acknowledgments

 We thank Michael Jabbour for insightful discussions.
-ZVH also thanks Jack Davis and Ulysse Chabaud for useful discussions.
+ZVH thanks Jack Davis and Ulysse Chabaud for fruitful exchanges.
 NJC is grateful to the James C. Wyant College of Optical Sciences for hospitality during his sabbatical leave in the autumn 2022, when a large part of this work was carried out.
-NJC acknowledges support from the European Union and the Fonds de la Recherche Scientifique – FNRS under project ShoQC within ERA-NET Cofund in Quantum Technologies (QuantERA) program.
+ZVH acknowledges funding from the European Union’s Horizon Europe Framework Programme (EIC Pathfinder Challenge project Veriqub) under Grant Agreement No.~101114899.
+NJC acknowledges support from the Fonds de la Recherche Scientifique – FNRS under the Excellence of Science project CHEQS.